-WLC asserts that at the end of the day, evidence doesn't matter (lucky for him!); it is the warm fuzzy feeling inside that tells him he is right.
-Note: WLC is clearly not a scientist.
+WLC asserts that at the end of the day, evidence doesn't matter; it is the warm fuzzy feeling inside that tells him he is right.

 Firstly, what are we even doing here?
-He basically admits (like most believers when they really do examine the evidence) that there really isn't any good reason to follow Christianity, and that it all comes down to faith and belief, completely nullifying his claims.
+He basically admits that it all comes down to faith and belief, completely nullifying his claims.
 After all, Muslims and Jews also have faith and belief.
 Incredibly, he also admits that even if he saw evidence to the contrary (which he is faced with daily) he would still believe.
 It's all a trick to test his faith.
-Just like dinosaur bones huh, Dr Craig?

 Secondly, how incredibly arrogant.
-What makes your warm fuzzy feeling better than my warm fuzzy feeling (which tells me I'm right and you're wrong, ner ner ner ner ner)?
+What makes Craig's warm fuzzy feeling better than my warm fuzzy feeling (which tells me I'm right and you're wrong, ner ner ner ner ner)?

 Thirdly, how incredibly dangerous!
-Life and death decisions based on his warm fuzzy feelings.
-No offence to victims of terrorism or to Muslims, but many Islamic terrorists also feel a warm fuzzy feeling inside, assuring them that their noble sacrifices will be rewarded with milk, honey, heaven and virgins.
-Lots and lots of virgins.
+Life and death decisions based on these warm fuzzy feelings.
+No offence to victims of terrorism or to Muslims, but many Islamic terrorists also felt a warm fuzzy feeling inside, assuring them that their noble sacrifices would be rewarded with milk, honey, heaven and virgins.

 5 points, 4 of which are not specific to WLC's religion or his god (and are full of holes and false/unproven assumptions in any case), and one of which is a textbook example of circular reasoning (god exists because of ABC, and we know ABC because god exists).

-This is it?
-Is this all you can conjure Bill?
 Indeed, fundamentalist religion pretty much comes down to point 5.
 An admission that there is no evidence, and that we must have faith.
-An admission that they really don't know what the heck they're talking about, and that evidence to the contrary wouldn't affect them.
+An admission that evidence to the contrary wouldn't affect them.
 When it comes to convincing freethinkers and believers of other religions, that simply isn't good enough.
 Not for rational people anyway.

 I don't want to sound too harsh, but let's be frank.
-This is pathetic.
-This is the best he can come up with after his many years of study and decades of debating?
-No wonder Europe is becoming more irreligious.
-No wonder America was founded by secularists.
-There just isn't any good evidence for any god, let alone Yahweh.
+This is simply not good enough.
+This just isn't good evidence for any god, let alone Yahweh.